GHR Healthcare Quick Apply Search Jobs Log In

 Research each school district’s student health services web page to understand its priorities for students and families.
 Additionally, review local regulations and staffing requirements, as these will define your scope of practice and ensure you provide compliant care.

-As a specialty staffing agency, GHR Educations helps registered nurses transition into elementary school nursing by streamlining the job search process.
+As a specialty staffing agency, GHR Education helps registered nurses transition into elementary school nursing by streamlining the job search process.
 We connect you with opportunities that align with your career goals and provide the tools and resources needed for success.

-Career Outlook and Advancement Opportunities
+Career Outlook, Salary & Advancement Opportunities

 The U.S. Bureau of Labor Statistics lists educational services as one of the top employers of registered nurses.
 The nursing profession as a whole is projected to grow by 6% between 2023 and 2033, with nursing roles in educational settings experiencing a growth rate of 1.3% in the same time frame.